houkanshan/luo-liang.github.com/_posts/2012-11-03-WordamentInChinese.md

 #Wordament™ in Chinese PART1#
 One of the funniest games in XBOX live for me is the Wordament, where a 4x4 box of random letters are displayed.
 Players are asked to swipe their mouses/fingers across these letters in a correct order to reveal an English word.
 Each word a player find will carry some value points, and typically, the longer word you find, the higher value you'll get.
 At the end of each round, players from all over the world will be ranked according to their total points earned.
 Wordament™ automatically synthesizes the 4x4 box and sync players to challenge the same box about every 3.5 minutes.
 Players around the World can join in the game at any time.

 Wordament™ is a good place where you wish to train your abilities in observation, detection and reaction.
 But being almost always ranked below 40% really pissed me off.
-Having seen many common words other found at the summary page, it is time for me to re-evaluate my vocabulary.

-To change this situation, the best way is to devise a Wordament in Chinese, which I'm pretty sure that in which I will have more edge.
+To change this situation, the best way is to devise a Wordament in Chinese, which I'm pretty sure that I will have more edge.
 ## Overall Designs ##

 To make our game available to mobile platforms, we need to make sure the size of the game is small.

-So when the user is swiping across the screen, we should send the word to the server for processing.
+When the user is swiping across the screen, we should send the word to the server for processing.
 This brings 2 benefits:

 - users do not need dictionary packages